 Halesowen College works in partnership with many of the region's schools to help raise learners' aspirations and highlight suitable progression opportunities.
-In addition to the work of the College's Schools Liaison Team, recent projects have included; the Halesowen Collegiate School Programme; the University Access programme and UniConnect.
+In addition to the work of the College's Schools HUB team, the college also works with both Aspire to HE and Aimhigher Uniconnect strands to encourage aspiration and progression to higher education.